unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 {% include figure.html
   class="left"
   width="40%"
-  caption="Boys in the Hitler Youth practice shooting on the firing line in 1943.
+  caption="Boys in the Hitler Youth practice shooting at a firing range in 1943.
 The application of the 'Führer Principle' in schools and universities regimented the education system into a strict hierarchy.
 Educators chafed under the military discipline, worried that the schools would become just another part of the military training pipeline, funnelling children into the meat-grinder that had become the front by 1943.
 In the end, this is precisely what happened." image-url="mmendoza-youth.jpg" source-url="https://en.wikipedia.org/wiki/Hitler_Youth#/media/File:Bundesarchiv_Bild_146-1978-013-27,_Hitlerjugend,_vormilit%C3%A4rische_Ausbildung.jpg"
 %}